laurilehmijoki/s3_website/README.md

 roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances),
 you can omit the `s3_id` and `s3_secret` keys in the config file.)

+S3_website implements supports for reading environment variables from a file using the [dotenv](https://github.com/bkeepers/dotenv) gem.
+You can create a `.env` file in the project's root directory to take advantage of this feature.
+Please have a look at [dotenv's usage guide](https://github.com/bkeepers/dotenv#usage) for syntax information.

 ## Project goals

 * Provide a command-line interface tool for deploying and managing S3 websites